On the pressure decline analysis for hydraulic fractures in elasto-plastic materials: Numerical results

 \subsection{Fracture propagation}

 The computational results for the crack propagation stage are depicted in Figures \ref{L_w_p_prop}--\ref{plastic_flag}.
 The general trends, already reported in many studies (see e. g. \cite{Papanastasiou_1997,Papanastasiou_algorithm,Papanastasiou_1999a,Papanastasiou_2000,Wrobel_plasticity}), that involve comparison of elastic and elasto-plastic fractures, hold also for the obtained results.
 The plastic deformation mechanism causes the hydraulic fracture to grow shorter and wider than its elastic counterpart.
-As can be seen in the Figure \ref{L_w_p_prop}c) the wellbore pressure, $p_\text{w}$, is noticeably higher in the elasto-plastic case.
+As can be seen in Figure \ref{L_w_p_prop}c) the wellbore pressure, $p_\text{w}$, is noticeably higher in the elasto-plastic cases.
 Consequently, the power input needed to propagate the fracture is expected to be larger as compared to the scenario where the elastic deformations prevail.
-Note also that in both cases the crack length remains constant up to the moment when the breakdown pressure is achieved.
-This initial time interval is slightly longer for the elasto-plastic fracture.
+Note also that in all cases the crack length remains constant up to the moment when the breakdown pressure is achieved.
+This initial time interval is slightly longer for the elasto-plastic fractures.

 In Figure \ref{w_profile_prop} we demonstrate the fracture profiles at different time instants.
-A footprint of the initial fracture is discernible in both cases.
+A footprint of the initial fracture is discernible in all analyzed cases.
 This effect originates from the form of initial condition (initial crack opening) which does not include plastic deformation.
 Thus, as the fracture advances, the plastic deformation zone develops starting from the locus of the initial crack length (due to the cohesive zone type crack propagation condition this phenomenon involves also the elastic fracture).
 As a result, the shape peculiarity is observed over the span of the initial crack length.
 Similar trend has already been reported in other studies on the elasto-plastic hydraulic fractures (see e. g. the papers of \cite{Papanastasiou_1997,Wrobel_plasticity}).
+Clearly, the corresponding effect become less pronounced with the fracture growth.